cypreess/snipty/README.md

     $ snipty install https://gist.github.com/cypreess/bc7b4d7c46b9a4cf1411c87b5c65d3d5 snippets/b
     ✔ ️ Snippet snippets/b installed from https://gist.github.com/cypreess/bc7b4d7c46b9a4cf1411c87b5c65d3d5

+### Snippets maintanance

+To check if your snippets were updated comparing to what you have in your codebase you can simply run:

+    $ snipty check --diff  https://gist.github.com/cypreess/6670a99b2c1cd7b52b24057f68a1debd snippets/left_pad
+    ✔ Snippet snippets/left_pad present and up to date.

+You can turn off diff displaying by adding argument `--diff`:

+    snipty check --diff  https://gist.github.com/cypreess/6670a99b2c1cd7b52b24057f68a1debd snippets/left_pad
+    ❌ Snippet snippets/left_pad file left_pad.py is not present.
+    ❌ Snippet snippets/left_pad file middleware.py has changed.
+      class EmptyMiddleware:
+    +   middleware_empty = True
+    -   pass

+Check will produce exit status of 0 if all snippets are unchanged, otherwise exit status will be equal to number of changed snippets count.

 ## Helpful environment variables:

 * `SNIPTY_PYTHON` - python interpreter that snipty should use to run itself